spaceninja/kojima-name-generator/README.md

-# kojima-name-generator
+# Kojima Name Generator

-> You are born to Hideo Kojima: How does he name you?
+You are born to Hideo Kojima: How does he name you?
 Follow our comprehensive guide to finding your Kojima Name.

 Based on the [Kojima Name Generator](https://www.polygon.com/videos/2019/11/11/20959269/unraveled-kojima-name-generator-death-stranding) [worksheet](https://www.scribd.com/document/434442769/Kojima-Name-Generator) by [Brian David Gilbert](https://twitter.com/briamgilbert).